GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * Client-server : the staple good practice of a web based system.

 ## Deployment view
-This diagram purpose is to show the hardware components of our system
+This diagram purpose is to show the hardware components of our system.
 \centerline{\includegraphics{./deployment/diagram.png}}

 ## Runtime view